 TSA/MP requires that the majority of the cluster nodes are online to start automation actions.
 If the cluster consists of an even number of nodes, there's a chance that exactly half of the nodes of the cluster are online, and there's a chance for a split-brain scenario.
 In this case, TSA/MP uses a tiebreaker to decide the quorum (the majority group) state, which determines whether automation actions can be started.

 Consider the following tiebreakers that your Db2 environment might use:

 - Storage or disk tiebreaker.
 Ibm Db2 uses disk reservations in order to break the tie.
 Because reservations aren't available on Google Cloud, you must choose a different type of tiebreaker.

 - Network tiebreaker.
 Uses an external (to the cluster) IP address to resolve a tie situation.
 In a hybrid deployment, your network tiebreaker might not need to move to Google Cloud initially as long as it is reachable from the cluster nodes.
 After your cluster runs on Google Cloud, however, a good practice is to create the tiebreaker in a different zone or use the Google Cloud metadata server as the tiebreaker.

 - NFS tiebreaker.
 The NFS tiebreaker resolves tie situations that are based on reserve files that are stored on an NFS v4 server.
 Like with the network tiebreaker, the NFS tiebreaker and the NFS v4 server can also remain in their original location in a hybrid deployment.
 Later, a better practice is to deploy your own NFS server or use partners like Elastifile as the NFS tiebreaker targets on Google Cloud.

-If both of the following are true for your environment, Migrate for Compute Engine is your recommended option:
+If both of the following are true for your environment, Migrate to VMs is your recommended option:

 You have a VMware vCenter environment or virtual machines on Amazon Elastic Compute Cloud (Amazon EC2).